Keeping the environment in mind, our uniquely designed system ensures no effluents or discharge of wastewater

-Coppell Independent School District (ISD) had big ideas: a new learning environment with a cutting-edge education system that could support individual learners.
+Coppell Independent School District had big ideas: a new learning environment with an innovative education system that could support individual learners.
 That meant a design that did things differently than the past.
-After a visioning process, they had three goals: to reduce limitations and inspire innovation, to celebrate fun and authentic learning experiences through sustainable practices, and to create collaboration, connection, and active learning.
-Richard J. Lee Elementary School is the first big step in Coppell ISD’s vision.
+After a visioning process, they had three goals: reduce limitations and inspire innovation, celebrate fun and authentic learning experiences through sustainable practices, and create collaboration, connection, and active learning.
+The Richard J. Lee Elementary School is the first big step in achieving this vision.

 Something different is happening inside Lee Elementary—challenge-based learning.
 This type of education focuses individual learning styles.
 Learners are presented with a challenge, and then they choose what methods they’ll use to overcome it.
 We designed the school to specifically support the flexibility that challenge-based learning promotes.

 Rather than the conventional organization of classrooms by grade, the learners (students) are grouped into learning houses.
 Each of the five houses has four classrooms, five small rooms for collaborative work, an open area with casual seating, two labs, and a professional home-base where designers (teachers) share office space.
 A house is made up of learners from kindergarten to fifth grade, and it’s supported by six designers engaged with all their students.
 The bonus?
 The learners and designers all know each other: they’re in the same neighborhood.

 This community approach focuses on needs rather than age.
 With this model of flexibility and stability, Lee Elementary creates a comfortable atmosphere for learners as they move through their education, day to day and year to year.